 H / AlCuTaAu was commissioned by Amsterdam’s De Brakke Grond for its #Labor of the Day (#Arbeid van de dag) exhibition.
 A broad showcase on technology and the role that labor plays in its development, #Labor of the Day took a natural interest in H / AlCuTaAu.
 And given its physical character, the piece asks an important question: how much do we really know about the material components of our everyday technology?

 “Our recent piece is exploring what technology is materially made of, and it is concerned with production and materials in a very broad sense,” Van Balen said.
 “One of our concerns and interests is that many of the materials and processes are not just technical or physical processes.
 They are cultural processes, but they also very rapidly become political and ethical processes.”

+It's admittedly easy to gloss over the realities of the "bare material."
 Back in April, a documentary film company went in search of up to a million discarded copies of E.T.
-The Extraterrestial, the infamous game for the Atari2600 from 1982 that some call “the worst game ever made.”
+The Extraterrestial, an infamous game for the Atari2600 from 1982 that some call “the worst game ever made.”
 In a landfill in Alamogordo, New Mexico, the film's producers found their treasure: over 700,000 game cartridges buried under layers of concrete.
 None of the executives at the still existent Atari Europe could explain how or why the cartridges got there.

 Cartridges aren't biodegradable.
 If nobody wanted to play E.T. the Extraterrestial and Atari overestimated its scaling for the product, is burying every copy in a hole the smartest method of disposal?